tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

 - what insight can you share with me about working well with others?
 - how did you like school? what were your favorite subjects?
 - what are your views on work ethic?
+- what was your first job in high school? did you like it? why or why not?